Webinar: Advanced Manual Inputs | 👉 Register Here!

 Article link

 Whether you're leading a safety program, conducting risk assessments, or trying to prevent the next musculoskeletal disorder (MSD) at work, you need the right tools.
-And chances are you've heard of REBA, RULA, NIOSH, RHSI, or the Snook Tables.
+And chances are you've heard of REBA, RULA, Revised NIOSH Lifting Equation, RSI, or the Liberty Mutual Material Handling Equations (formerly Snook Tables).
 But what do they actually mean—and more importantly, when should you use each?

 This quick-read guide breaks down the most widely used ergonomic assessments in the industry.
 Each one serves a different purpose, and knowing when to use which can make all the difference in designing a safer, more efficient workplace.
 Let's decode them.